 Even if you don’t like the tart taste, there are many hibiscus flower tea benefits that may convince you to change your mind and start taking this deep red tea.

-Full disclosure here… I love teas and although my favorites are citrus and ginger, I am always willing to try any type of tea if I know that my health is going to benefit from it.
+Full disclosure here… I love teas and although my favorites are citrus and ginger, I’m always willing to give any tea a try if I find it beneficial to my health.

-After a while I started liking it and now, I can say I LOVE it as I drink it virtually everyday.
+After a while, I started liking it, and now, I virtually drink it every day and I LOVE it.

-We know that high blood pressure is one of the one of the major causes of cardiovascular disease.
+We know that high blood pressure is one of the major causes of cardiovascular disease.